Christian Brothers College, Cork: Other sports

-The school also participates in other sports, including soccer (association football) and GAA (Gaelic football and hurling).
+The school also participates in other sports, including soccer (association football) and Gaelic games (Gaelic football and hurling).

 CBC won the Junior Cup for soccer in 2003 and 2008 (with former professional soccer player, David Meyler, playing with the school during this period).
 The school later won its first FAI Schools Munster Championship in 2023.

 A CBC team reached the final of the Dr. Harty Cup (hurling) in 2019, doing so for the first time in 101 years.
 The school contributed a total 16 players and 2 coaches to Cork GAA's All-Ireland Senior Hurling Championship bid in 2021, including Robbie Cotter, Padraig Power, Jack Cahalane, Eoin Downey, Robert Downey, Robbie O'Flynn, Shane Barrett, Billy Hennessy and James O'Flynn.

 The school won the 1984 Golfing Union of Ireland's Irish Inter-School's Golf Championship.

 As of 2023, the "Head of Sport" at the school was Donal O'Mahony.